javascript-tutorial/en.javascript.info/2-ui/2-events/02-bubbling-and-capturing/article.md

 1. We create a nested menu.
 Each submenu handles clicks on its elements and calls `stopPropagation` so that the outer menu won't trigger.
 2. Later we decide to catch clicks on the whole window, to track users' behavior (where people click).
 Some analytic systems do that.
 Usually the code uses `document.addEventListener('click'…)` to catch all clicks.
 3. Our analytic won't work over the area where clicks are stopped by `stopPropagation`.
-We've got a "dead zone".
+Sadly, we've got a "dead zone".

 There's usually no real need to prevent the bubbling.
 A task that seemingly requires that may be solved by other means.
 One of them is to use custom events, we'll cover them later.
 Also we can write our data into the `event` object in one handler and read it in another one, so we can pass to handlers on parents information about the processing below.
 ```